Introduction

 We’ve all heard the financial success stories that make alternative investments sound like the golden goose of the financial world.

-But are they really as lucrative and safe as they’re often portrayed?
-This article aims to shed light on the reasons why alternative investments can be risky, and why they usually fail.
+But are they as lucrative and safe as they’re often portrayed?
+This article aims to shed light on the reasons why alternative investments can be risky and why they usually fall short of what they promise.

 We will explore the reasons why everyday investors, mums and dads, might want to think twice before diving into the risky waters of alternative investments.